xdanradu/dt/lab-2/README.md

 *Example C:/Workspace/dt/lab-2/1 npm install*

-__browser-sync__ library serves the frontend to the browser and also reloads the browser when we change the source files.
-When we open the client in two different tabs or windows and press on send button we will trigger the send event handler twice.

 __live-server__ library serves and automatically reloads the frontend and provides an application scope in which the events are triggered only whithin the tab where the client is opened.

 __nodemon__ library is used to run and automatically reload the server if we change any source files.